amoraldo/firstDrone/README.md

 # firstDrone
-This is a first drone maked for UVIDrone group
+This is a first drone maked for UVIDrone group.
+It is like a "Hello world" of the drones

+We want an economic and simple drone to replicate for hundreads